alext1995/VisionAD/README.md

 ```

 # Transactions of Machine Learning Research (TMLR) Publication
-More details can be found in the Transactions of Machine Learning Research (TMLR) publication: VisionAD, a software package of performant anomaly detection algorithms, and Proportion Localised, an interpretable metric.
+More details can be found in the Transactions of Machine Learning Research (TMLR) publication: [VisionAD, a software package of performant anomaly detection algorithms, and Proportion Localised, an interpretable metric](https://openreview.net/forum?id=o5kYH7bNe3)